The Coincidental Cook

 Ingredients

-2 tablespoons chopped garlic (3 to 4 cloves)
+2 teaspoons vegetable oil2 tablespoons chopped garlic (3 to 4 cloves)

 3 tablespoons chopped green onions (about 3 onions)